 While we’d like creators to have the ability to set this kind of thing up in game with the maker pen as well, it is currently limited to Rec Room Studio.

-Conclusion The Pathfinder was one of many features that we implemented while working on My Little Monsters, but this tool isn’t just for us, it’s for you too. - Our goal is to give creators the tools to make the same rooms we make and all of the UGC tooling that we’ve made for My Little Monsters has now made it to your hands as well.
+The Pathfinder was one of many features that we implemented while working on My Little Monsters, but this tool isn’t just for us, it’s for you too. - Our goal is to give creators the tools to make the same rooms we make and all of the UGC tooling that we’ve made for My Little Monsters has now made it to your hands as well.
 The Pathfinder is still in beta though, so please let us know if you find any bugs with it!We know all of you have been looking forward to getting your hands on the Pathfinder for a while, so we’re excited to see what you can do with it!
 Together with the Replicator and the State Machine, it should be much easier now for creators to make AI friends (or enemies) of their own.
 To share your creations or ask for help on using the Pathfinder, feel free to check out the Rec Room Discord!
+Other My Little Monster Tools!Take a look at the other new tools used to make My Little Monsters and learn how to use them in your very own rooms too!Read More!